Kaikhosro IV Gurieli: 1820 rebellion

 The Shemokmedi Monastery and ruined Gurieli castle in the 1830s.

 In 1820, Kaikhosro offered shelter to the fugitive Imeretian prince Ivane Abashidze, Mamia Gurieli's brother-in-law, who had led a rebel faction against the Russian suppression of Imereti's church institutions.
 In March 1820, a Russian force moved into Guria to capture Abashidze; Mamia cooperated with the Russians, but Kaikhosro refused to surrender the refugee.
 The Russian commander, Colonel Puzyrevsky, was killed by a Gurian on the road to Kaikhosro's castle at Shemokmedi when the officer lashed out with his whip; his troops retreated.
 The Russian commander-in-chief in the Caucasus, General Yermolov, pronounced Kaikhosro a traitor and held him personally responsible for Puzyrevsky's death.
 Guria rose up, but the rebels were overwhelmed by General Velyaminov's artillery.
 The castle of Shemokmedi, dubbed by the Russian officials "an abode of brigandage", was captured and razed to the ground in an act of revenge in July 1820.
 Kaikhosro fled to the Ottoman possessions.
 He settled in Kobuleti and refused to return to Guria even after the Russian authorities amnestied him in 1822.
 He kept correspondence with Mamia and died in exile in 1829.

 Family

+Malakia, son of Kaikhosro IV Gurieli.

 Kaikhosro Gurieli was married twice.
 His first wife was Makidjaspi, daughter of Prince Rostom Nakashidze; the second was Elisabed, daughter of Prince Kaikhosro Eristavi-Shervashidze.
 After Kaikhosro's death in exile, his family were granted permission by the Russian government to return in 1831 and received some estates in Guria in 1835.
 His sons were subsequently enlisted in the Imperial Russian Army.